 WHEREAS, the City will allow the Encroachments to encroach into the Licensed Area under the terms and conditions set forth in this License.

-NOW, THEREFORE, the City and Licensee agree as follows:
+NOW, THEREFORE, in consideration of the payment by Licensee to the City in the amount of $3,799.00 and other good and valuable consideration, the City and Licensee agree as follows:

 The City grants to Licensee a License over the Encroachment Exhibit Area (“Licensed Area”), more fully described on Exhibit A, attached hereto and incorporated herein and as more fully depicted on the plan entitled “License Exhibit: Gilman Street Encroachment,” prepared by Sebago Technics, dated September 11, 2020, a copy of which is attached hereto as Exhibit B and incorporated herein by reference (the “Plan”).